arlo397/GuardianAI/WriteUP.md

 This dataset is a rich resource that fosters the development, testing, and comparison of different fraud detection techniques.
 It is a valuable tool for researchers and practitioners dedicated to advancing the field of fraud detection through innovative modeling and analysis.

+### Background Information

+- **Flask** is a lightweight web application framework written in Python.
+It is designed to make it easy to set up web servers for your applications with minimal setup and coding.
+Flask provides you with the tools, libraries, and technologies needed to build a web application.
+This framework is highly flexible and supports extensions that can add application features as if they were implemented in Flask itself.
+Its simplicity and scalability make it ideal for starting with a simple web service and growing it into a complex web application.
+- **Docker** is a platform that allows developers to package applications into containers—standardized executable components combining application source code with the operating system (OS) libraries and dependencies required to run that code in any environment.
+Docker simplifies the configuration, programming, and operations processes and makes it easier to build, deploy, and run applications using containers.
+Containers make it possible for developers to ensure consistency across multiple development and release cycles, standardizing environments across the entire pipeline from development to production.
+Docker's approach to containerization allows applications to be more easily managed, scaled, and deployed.

 ### Application Architecture

 The simplest way to define the goal of our microservice is to offer clients a means to query and make predictions about credit card fraud data.
 To achieve this, our microservice retrieves data hosted on Kaggle and presists it into a Redis Database.
 This data is then used as the source for analyses triggered by clients submitting HTTP requests.
 To achieve this, we used Flask, which is a web framework that allows developers to create web routes that eventually lead to the development of entire websites.
 Web routes, also known as endpoints, are the addresses we ask a server to retrieve data from.
 Based on the endpoint, our Flask application performs a particular task such as returning summary statitics about the credit card data.
 Additionally, our application allows clients to submit jobs to a queue.
 Through a back-end worker, jobs pushed onto the queue are popped off and executed in the order they are submitted.
 This allows multiple users to request jobs from the worker, and in order, the back end worker completes the task at and and stores the result into a database that the client can retrieve the completed job (in this case a graph) from.